nvkomata/nvkomata.github.io/src/content/blog/2024/07/firstpost.md

 > extremely appropriate to use fedi for long long posts - posts akin to this one.
 >
 > maybe there's a topic i want to rant about,
-> so i'll just post here instead of cooking up something awkward on fedi. or i will make a video :3
+> so i'll just post here instead of cooking up something awkward on fedi. or i will make a video. :3

 ##### Q: what's your fedi?

->A: just [click here](https://akko.wtf/nvkomata) <3. you can follow me from your favorite mastodon/gt/akkoma/pleroma/misskey/sharkey/etc. instance.
+>A: just [click here](https://akko.wtf/nvkomata) <3. you can follow me from your favorite mastodon / gt / akkoma / pleroma / misskey / sharkey / any other fedi instance.

-### ...and now to test the delicious barf markdown is all about
+### ...and now to test the delicious barf markdown is all about 🥴

-fuck yeah! and it should be `github flavoured` too iirc. whatever that means, at least that's what's in the config lolz.
+fuck yeah! and it should be `github flavoured` too iirc. whatever that means, at least that's what's in the config lolololololol.

 [this is a rick roll](https://www.youtube.com/watch?v=dQw4w9WgXcQ)